qualitance/seneca-lucius/README.md

 v1 is fairly over-engineered.

-### Goals for v1.2

-* Make the plugin integration truly connect instead of just connect-like.
+### General goals

+* Documentation, examples.
 * A cleaner connect middleware.
 * Stop hardcoding the error registry.

-### General goals

-* Documentation, examples.

 ## Authors and maintainers